-As I wrote in my previous post, ‘What Is Romantic Love?‘ and in some of my other posts (The Difficulties Of Meeting My Partner and Partner Wants To Meet A Week Early), I have great difficulties with relationships.
+As I wrote in my previous article, ‘What Is Romantic Love?‘ and in some of my other articles (Date Night: The Difficulties Of Meeting My Partner and Unexpected Plans: Partner Wants To Meet A Week Early), I have great difficulties with relationships.
 These difficulties may be the cause of my borderline personality disorder or a result of it.
 Thus, I thought I would take a look at the love and relationship issues of sufferers of borderline personality disorder.

 One of the key characteristics of borderline personality disorder is the fear of rejection.
 People who suffer from borderline personality disorder are meant to be in constant fear of rejection, which can result in the sufferer leaving the relationship before their partner has a chance to leave them first, even though their partner might not have such an intention (Cleveland Clinic).

 As I’ve talked about in my other posts, especially the previous post (What Is Romantic Love?), my borderline personality disorder has made relationships very difficult.
-From the times in my life when my emotions were unstable, to presently, where I’m largely emotionally numb all the time.
-Stable emotionally, through the lack of emotions.
+From the times in my life when my emotions were unstable, to the present, where I’m largely emotionally numb all the time.
+Stable emotionally through the lack of emotions.

-I feel lust/love really intensely for the first two and a half months, and then it’s just gone.
+I feel lust/love really intensely for the first two-and-a-half months, and then it’s just gone.
 Due to this, I often ask what love is and look into finding out what love is and how it should make me feel.
 All because I really don’t know if I’ve ever felt it.
-I also wonder if my kind of love is just different to everyone else’s.
+I also wonder if my kind of love is just different from everyone else’s.